 Anchored by a human-centered, inclusive approach and design-thinking methodologies, engineering study at Boston College will be bolstered by a global viewpoint, ethical underpinnings, and distinctive capstone projects that address real-world challenges.

-With its departmental home in the Morrissey College of Arts and Sciences placing it in the heart of the life of the University, the undergraduate Human-Centered Engineering (HCE) program integrates BC's core liberal arts curriculum with courses in foundational and advanced engineering that emphasize societal responsibility.
-Engineering majors can expect a mixture of classroom learning, reflection opportunities, and experiential learning that extends far beyond the BC campus.
+The Engineering Department at Boston College is housed within the Morrissey College of Arts and Sciences.
+The undergraduate Human-Centered Engineering (HCE) program integrates BC's core liberal arts curriculum with courses in foundational and advanced engineering that emphasize societal responsibility.
+Engineering majors can expect a confluence of classroom learning, reflection opportunities, and experiential learning that extends beyond the BC campus.

 At a Glance

 Students will graduate from the program with a bachelor of science.

 The program requires 124 credits with two thirds in engineering, mathematics, and science topics and one third in liberal arts and humanities.